Gigoteur/UnicornConsole/README.md

 By default I don't do any modification in the Python or Lua interpreter, so you are free to create threads, load native files, etc

+You will be able to find more technical documentation in the [wiki](https://github.com/Gigoteur/PX8/wiki)

 ### Python

 You can create a classical Python program, all you need is to define the previous functions (_init, _update, _draw), and you can import any packages.